savethekiddes/RapydML-ng/README.md

 		</p>
 	</div>

-In RapydML-ng we can accomplish the same thing with less repeated code using a loop:
+In RapydML we can accomplish the same thing with less repeated code using a loop:

 	div(id="content"):
 		"I haven't yet put anything on this page"